ibauk/smdox/mobspec.md

 - reduce keystrokes required to make bonus claims
 - take care of background transmission
 - keep adequate logs of claim submissions
+- send images in JPG format rather than HEIC, etc

 Using the MA could
 - calculate daylight/nightime for each bonus using local sunrise/sunset times